Shippable/docs/sources/platform/workflow/job/overview.md

   - name: 					<string>
     type: 					<job type name>
     triggerMode: 		    <parallel/serial; only for runSh jobs>
+    dependencyMode:         <chrono, strict or immediate>
     on_start:
       - NOTIFY: 			<notification resource name>
     steps:
       - IN: 				<resource>
         switch: 			off
       - IN: 				<job>
+      - IN: 				<resource>
+        dependencyMode:     <chrono, strict or immediate; to override dependencyMode at job level>
+      - IN: 				<job>
+        dependencyMode:     <chrono, strict or immediate; to override dependencyMode at job level>
       - IN: 				<resource>
         versionName: 		<name of the version you want to pin>
       - IN: 				<resource>